AdobeDocs/campaign-classic.en/help/rn/using/documentation-updates.md

 ## 2022

+### March 2022 {#mar-2022}

+Added a detailed description for the **[!UICONTROL Test SMTP delivery]** option.
+[Read more](../../delivery/using/steps-sending-the-delivery.md#delivery-additiona-parameters)

+The Release Notes overview section has been updated to clarify Campaign Console upgrade guidelines.
+[Read more](../../rn/using/rn-overview.md)

+New Campaign v7.2.2 build is now available.
+[Read more](../../rn/using/latest-release.md)

 ### February 2022 {#february-2022}

 Updated the **File transfer** activity section with a reminder to manually monitor the size of the archived content in the SFTP directory in case the **Delete the source files after transfer** option is not selected.
 [Read more](../../workflow/using/file-transfer.md#properties)